Postgraduate Education Fellow

 - Support and/or teach family programs and public events on occasional weekends.

-- Participate in and/or provide support for seasonal special events.
+- Participate in and/or provide support for seasonal special events typically on weekends.

 - Attend planning meetings for programs and spend time preparing lessons and materials.